Monday, November 23, 2020

 Cyial moved to guide him to lay down on the sleeping bag, just as rustling from the bushes came and Nayleen wandered in, carrying the boy’s sword in one hand, pot lid in the other, and Sairek’s staff under her arm.
 “I’m back.
 How’s he holding up?”

-“Not good, but we can help him.
-Right now, I think the most important thing he needs is some proper hot food and a lot of rest.
+“Not good I am afraid.
+His condition is close to critical, but we can help him and I just gave him ethereal as a temporary stop-gap to prevent his conditioning from getting worse.
+Right now, I think the most important thing he needs is some proper food and a lot of rest.
 Think you can do the honors for the first one?”
 Cyial asked her.

 “Aw thanks.”
 Nayleen smiled sweetly at him.